Draech History, Family Crest & Coats of Arms

-Important Dates for the Draech family
+Early History of the Draech family

 This web page shows only a small excerpt of our Draech research.
 Another 210 words (15 lines of text) covering the years 1185, 1205, 1273, 1303, 1581, 1581, 1660, 1700, 1540, 1596, 1588, 1637, 1625, 1629, 1617, 1662, 1646, 1662, 1608, 1669, 1625, 1669, 1660 and are included under the topic Early Draech History in all our PDF Extended History products and printed products wherever possible.

 Draech Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Draech were recorded, including Drake, Drakes, Draike, Drayke, Draykes, Draikes and others.

 Early Notables of the Draech family (pre 1700)

 Distinguished members of the family include Sir Francis Drake, Vice Admiral (1540-1596), an English sea captain, privateer, navigator, slaver, a renowned pirate, and politician, according to Forbes, he was the second highest earning pirate who had a wealth of over 115 million in today's dollars; Sir Francis Drake, 1st Baronet (1588-1637), an English politician who sat in the House of Commons in two parliaments between...